I will admit something that has always been hard for me ever since I went to college:

 By conditioning your thoughts that the next day is going to be excellent, and you can't wait to get up, your brain will put those thoughts into motion.

 On the flip side, if you continuously tell yourself you dread the next day as you go to sleep… well no wonder sometimes we struggle to get up!
 To help, at the end of 2020 I read Mel Robbins' book, Five Second Rule.

-Q: Comment below, what is your morning routine?
+Q: What is your morning routine?

 Josh writes about ways to make money, pay off debt, and improve yourself.
 After paying off $300,000 in student loans with his wife in less than five years, Josh started Money Life Wax and has been featured on Forbes, Business Insider, Huffington Post, and more!
 In addition to being a life-long entrepreneur, Josh and his wife enjoy spending time with their chocolate lab named Morgan, working out, being outside, traveling, and helping others with their finances!
 I got serious with money when I used Personal Capital to track my finances.